Lithops hookeri Schwantes

-Lithops hookeri is a small succulent that has a body composed of two fleshy leaves with flat to slightly convex upper surfaces.
-The bodies are up to 1.8 inches (4.5 cm) tall and up to 1.4 inches (3.5 cm) wide.
+Lithops hookeri is a small succulent with bodies composed of two fleshy leaves with flat to slightly convex upper surfaces.
+The bodies are up to 1.8 inches (4.5 cm) tall and 1.4 inches (3.5 cm) wide.
 The leaves come in a wide range of colors, from gray, brown, and red hues to pink and orange.
-They are also variable when it comes to the reticulated patterning of their upper surfaces.
+They are also variable in the reticulated patterning of their upper surfaces.
 Older plants form clumps of up to 10 ten bodies.
 Flowers are yellow and appear in fall from the fissure between the leaves.

 How to Grow and Care for Lithops hookeri

 Light: Lithops have adapted to intense sunlight in the wild, so they require a good amount of direct sunlight when grown indoors.

 Soil: These plants thrive best in a growing medium that will drain quickly.
 Use a commercial succulent soil mix or make your own potting mix.

 Hardiness: Lithops hookeri can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.